uvicpraxis/uvicpraxis.github.io/gpms.md

 Select "No player character" if no player character appears in the footage.

 When pertinent, tag the option with "implicit" when characters are implicitly coded and "explicit" when they are explicitly coded.
-As Adrienne Shaw et al. (2025) note, these selections are a fraught process, and thus we will update this controlled vocabulary as the GPFC unfolds.
+As Adrienne Shaw et al. (2025) note, these selections are a fraught process, and thus we will corect and update this controlled vocabulary as the GPFC unfolds.

-Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, and/or related sources to substantiate metadata about the player character.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to substantiate metadata about player characters.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Shaw et al. 2025 and Lee et al., "Controlled Vocabulary for Protagonist" and "Controlled Vocabulary for Tropes," 2024)</summary>